Prapthi564/DevOps-DevSecOps-Hackathon/README.md

    - Configure **Dependabot** to track package versions and generate pull requests automatically for updating outdated packages.
    - Utilize secret scanning capabilities to detect and secure sensitive information within the repository.

-5. **Challenge 05: Monitoring and Load Testing** : **Guided Lab**
+3. **Challenge 03: Monitoring and Load Testing** : **Guided Lab**
     - Monitoring with Application Insights.
       - Integrate Application Insights into a web application.
       - Set up monitoring metrics for key performance indicators (KPIs) like response time, server latency, and error rates.
       - Create dashboards to visualize and analyze collected data.

-    - Azure Load Testing Setup
+4. **Challenge 04: Azure Load Testing Setup**
-      - Deploy Azure LoadTesting instances and execute load tests and geather performance metrics.
+   - Deploy Azure LoadTesting instances and execute load tests and gather performance metrics.

 Each challenge comes with its own set of tasks and objectives.
 Click on the challenge title to get started.